cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 </table>

 *Again, please remember that I have **not** made any recommended changes from the previous collection.*  I will also not make any changes based upon the current set of reports.

+Also, on 9/9/2021, I recieved an e-mail that my **Viome** sample needed to be reprocessed.
+However, ***I have already recieved those results***, so I think something may be technically wrong with the e-mail system.
+I believe there have also been inconsistencies in whether I recieved an e-mail about results, versus periodically checking and finding results.

 ## Sample #4